Ani2587/leaflet-challenge/README.md

 # leaflet-challenge

 In this challenge, I am focusing solely on part one since the second part was optional.
-Given the choice to select an API from the "USGS GeoJSON Feed," I opted for the URL that retrieves JSON data for all earthquakes that occurred in the past 7 days.
+Given the choice to select an API from the "USGS GeoJSON Feed," I opted for the URL that retrieves JSON data for All earthquakes that occurred in the past day.

 For this challenge, I am utilizing Leaflet to generate a map that displays the locations of all the earthquakes based on the retrieved data.
 Additionally, I am implementing markers, popups, and a legend to enhance the description and visualization of the earthquake data.